The BEST Kombucha Ratio for a Tasty Brew

 • Pomegranate Juice

-How to Put the BEST Kombucha Ratio Into Practice (1 Gallon)
+Let’s Put My BEST Kombucha Ratio Into Practice!

-4. After 6 minutes, remove the tea bag and stir in 1 cup of organic cane juice crystals.
-Set aside to cool.
+After 6 minutes, remove the tea bag (or strain out the loose tea leaves) and stir in 1 cup of organic cane juice crystals.
+Set the sugar-tea mixture aside to cool.

-14. After 2-3 days, move your bottles to the fridge and now you can drink them!
+Place the newly filled kombucha fermenting container and bottles on a shelf (dark, warm place) to rest undisturbed.
+After 2-3 days, move your bottles to the fridge and now you can drink them!
+Keep the fermenting container on the shelf.

-15. After 1-3 weeks, your kombucha brew will be ready to start the process all over again!
+After 1-3 weeks, your kombucha brew will be ready to start the process all over again!
 Give it a taste to determine when you want to stop the brewing process and start bottling.
-The longer it sits, the more tart it will be with a lower sugar content.
+The longer it sits, the tarter it will be with a lower sugar content.
+I’ve found the 2 weeks is perfect for my taste preferences and fermentation environment.

 What Supplies Do I Need to Brew Kombucha?